18th Street Commons

-Located on the northern end of campus near the health center and Natural Sciences Center, these apartment-style residences are great for students looking for more independence in their on-campus housing.
-Renovated in 2012, each apartment comes with a full kitchen, so a meal plan purchase is optional.
-Plus you get a living room, dining room and bike storage.
+Located on the northern end of campus near the Student Health Center and Natural Sciences Center, these apartment-style residences are great for students looking for more independence in their on-campus housing.
+Each apartment comes with a living room, dining room and full kitchen, so a meal plan purchase is optional.
+Plus you get bike storage.
 A central building houses a lounge, laundry facility and outdoor grilling area.
 Up to 284 students can live in the 18th Street Commons.

 Aikens Hall is a traditional-style residence hall that’s home to 150 first-year students.
 Aikens is coed and features double rooms with a few multiples available.
 Most rooms are 13-by-13 feet and include a bed, desk, chair and dresser.
 The floor is vinyl tile.
 There’s a lounge, kitchenette and laundry room with amenities including air conditioning, Wi-Fi and cable.
 The Residence Life Office is located in Aikens.

-Located next to the Degenstein Campus Center, it was built in 1961 and renovated in 1990.
+Located next to the Degenstein Campus Center, Aikens was built in 1961 and renovated in 1990.
 It was named for Charles T. Aikens, university president from 1905–1927.

 Planning to take painting, drawing, printmaking or sculpture classes?
 If so, you’ll probably spend time working in the Art Studio which is located on the northern end of campus near the Natural Sciences Center and North Residence Hall.
 In addition to the large collaborative studio spaces, senior art majors have access to individual workspaces within the building.

 Communications majors enjoy access to superb production facilities and equipment, including an audio, video and graphics lab; a multi-camera television studio with green screen; and professional-quality audio and video field equipment.

-Business students get hands-on learning in the state-of-the-art student investment center, a functioning trading room with Bloomberg Terminals that allow students to monitor and analyze the financial markets in real time and place trades on Bloomberg's electronic trading platform.
+Business students get hands-on learning in our state-of-the-art student investment center — a functioning trading room with Bloomberg Terminals that allow students to monitor and analyze financial markets in real time, and place trades on Bloomberg’s electronic trading platform.
 Students manage a real investment portfolio, with funds allocated by the Student Government Association.